CyberMonitor/orquestra-docs/qe/content/definingaworkflow/steps.md

 #### Example 3: Mixed Scheduling

 Often it is the case that we want a step in a template to perform only after all steps in a set of parallel steps have finished.
-To do this, one just needs to set the step that should wait for all to finish to have two `-`'s.
+See the example below for how to define this properly.

 ```YAML
   - name: mixed-example